lesaint/lesaint.github.io/content/articles/2014-02-15-a_smtp_server_in_java_for_unit_test.md

----
-layout: post
-title: A SMTP server in Java for unit test
+Title: A SMTP server in Java for unit test
-tags:
- - Java
- - JUnit
- - Smtp
- - Unit Testing
+Tags: Java, JUnit, Smtp, Unit Testing
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/02/15/a_smtp_server_in_java_for_unit_test.html
-comments: true
-share: true
----

 If you ever had to write code that uses JavaMail to send emails, then you necessarily looked for a way of testing that code at some point.
 If you didn't, its bad.
 Otherwise, you have been looking for a pure-Java implementation of a SMTP server.